rdtarvin/RADseq_Quito_2017/_posts/2017-08-03-afternoon-ddrad-stacks.md

 	ls | awk '/fq/' > sequence_files.txt

-This list of filenames will be a part of the input for running *denovo_map.pl*, since you have to list all of the equence files that will be used for input, rather than a directory.
+This list of filenames will be a part of the input for running *denovo_map.pl*, since you have to list all of the sequence files that will be used for input, rather than a directory containing them.

 One thing that is very important in stacks is troubleshooting parameter settings.
 The defaults in STACKS are **NOT GOOD** to use, and depending on the specifics of the dataset (divergence, number of populations, samples, etc) these parameters will vary a lot from one study to the other.
 The main parameters to mess with are: